 If You’re a Graphic Designer: Offer Keyword Researched Content (No, seriously):

-One thing I think graphic designers could do, not only could they provide an agreed upon piece of artwork, like the ones they are already submitting, but offer fundamental question and answer articles based on keyword research.
+One thing I think the graphic design freelancer could do, not only could they provide an agreed-upon piece of artwork, like the ones they are already submitting, but offer fundamental question and answer articles based on keyword research.

 This is something that I struggled with for some time.
 I was creating blog content for quite some time.
 Like hundreds of blogs.
 Often, according to others within the industry that I asked about it, they thought it was interesting and insightful blog content.
 So yeah, people within the wine industry LOVED my material.

 Exactly 0 consumers were looking for it.